pens/rgb.sh/_posts/2025-07-08-photo-organization.md

 This is annoying, but works okay.

 At the very least iCloud does correctly read my added metadata, so I can search based on my tags (e.g. for a trip to Croatia).

+#### Cloud Services as Your Primary

+For most people, the easiest way to manage all of your photos from Linux is actually to just use a cloud service like iCloud or Google Photos.
+I would strongly recommend this if you don't own any cameras beside your phone or tablet, as they are super easy to use, manage redundancy and backups (although you should still have your own!) for you, and making sharing a simple action from your phone.

+However, if you have any "dedicated" cameras, I'd avoid this route.
+I'm not aware of any cloud services with good (or really, any) capabilities around editing RAW images, and the costs to store terabytes of images and video in the cloud can add up.
+I find its much harder to sort through photos in these services in more complex ways, which makes it difficult to manage a growing catalog.

 ### Backups